rsieiro/month-calendar/readme.txt

 1. Add the **Month Calendar** widget to your sidebar through the **Appearance > Widgets** menu.
 1. After you add the widget to your sidebar you will be able to change its settings.

+== Screenshots ==

+1. The calendar widget using the default style.
+2. The settings screen, inside Appearance > Widgets.
+3. The calendar widget using a custom style.

 == Changelog ==

 = 1.0 =